2014 Keenan Chardonnay Spring Mountain District February 2016

-By the mid-1980s, Keenan was producing intense mountain-grown cabernet and merlot when the winery hit a snag with its lead distributor.
-Keenan’s difficult patch continued through phylloxera, which forced the winery to replant its vineyards between 1995 and 1998, making wine from contracted grapes in the meantime.
+By the mid-1980s, Keenan was producing intense mountain-grown Cabernet and Merlot when the winery hit a snag with its lead distributor.
+Keenan’s difficult patch continued through phylloxera, which forced the winery to replant its vineyards between 1995 and 1998, making top rated wine from contracted grapes in the meantime.

 Keenan’s son Michael came to the winery in 1998 determined to change this course.
 With the help of cellar-master Randy Kewell, manager Matt Gardner and consulting winemaker Nils Venge, the younger Keenan has been largely successful: The replanted estate vineyards came online with the 2001 vintage, and as the vines age, the wines continue to improve.
 His ’02 Napa Valley Cabernet, for instance, is dense and savory, its austere tannins balanced with more generous fruit from valley-floor vines.
 The ’04 Spring Mountain Chardonnay shows the austerity of mountain-grown fruit, here balanced with rich, spicy baked apple flavor.